A truly "global" major experience

 If you are a native speaker of Spanish or of Chinese, please pay special attention to the section below entitled "Special Notes for Native Speakers"!

-The Global Studies major challenges students to consider the world from multiple perspectives and be truly prepared to communicate within an increasingly connected global community, so we require a minimum of what amounts to 3 years of college-level foreign language experience.
+The Global Studies major challenges students to go deeper, to consider the world from multiple perspectives, and to be truly prepared to communicate within an increasingly connected global community, so we require a minimum of what amounts to 3 years of college-level foreign language experience.
+This is not a great major choice for students who do not enjoy learning languages!

 Students can choose to complete these 3 years of language study through: